sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/ML/Decision tree.md

 #### Definition:
 It is a tree-structured learning technique that is used for classification as well as regression.
+#### Types of nodes:
+**Decision nodes :**
+o A test is performed to choose between two or more paths
+o The test is done based on the values of a feature or attribute of the instance
+**Leaf nodes :**
+o Indicates the class of an example
+o Value of the example, i.e., probability, score

+> Goal is to construct the smallest decision tree possible
+> Features of small decision tree is 1.
+Smaller no of nodes 2. smaller depth

+> In each decision node we calculate the information gain for different attributes and choose the attribute with the highest information gain.
+This process continues untill we reach a leaf node.
+>
+### Algorithm
 https://www.youtube.com/watch?v=CWzpomtLqqs

 ### Entropy
 ###### Entropy: